Your Huddled Masses

 “I’m Pavlov’s Dogging myself”, he thought, a nod to I.P Pavlov and classical conditioning.

-But the mind grows bored when surroundings remain stagnant, and when satisfying an appetite with pseudo-tea no longer satisfies real thirst, and crossword puzzles no longer satisfy boredom and ego, life quickly becomes a downward spiral of discomfort and negativity.
+But the mind grows bored when surroundings remain stagnant, when satisfying an appetite with pseudo-tea no longer satisfies real thirst, and when crossword puzzles no longer satisfy boredom and ego.
+Crossword answers and clues can use the search functionality to search for specific words.
+Life quickly becomes a downward spiral of discomfort and negativity.

 “Aaaand… now,” said Keith to the tick of his watch.